 Seattle dogs are essentially a delicious mash-up of hot dog and bagel.
 The origins are often disputed, but may have something to do with a bagel cart that started selling hot dogs, too.
 The dogs are split open and seared and then served with cream cheese and sautéed onions or scallions.

 Polish sausage is often used instead of regular old dogs.
-Other toppings like jalapenos, sauerkraut, and cabbage can be included and condiments like mustard, Sriracha, and barbecue sauce give the dish a little tang and zip.
+Other toppings like jalapeños, sauerkraut, and cabbage can be included and condiments like mustard, Sriracha, and barbecue sauce give the dish a little tang and zip.
 Ketchup is typically a no-no, but we won't tell if you decide to add a drizzle.

 Seattle dogs are super easy to throw together at home and can be made for large crowds or for a weeknight dinner.
 They're obviously perfect for a Super Bowl celebration.
 Whether you're tailgating or watching from the comfort of your living room, you can enjoy these with ease.

-- 1 tablespoon olive oil
+1 tablespoon olive oil

-- 1 teaspoon salt
+1 teaspoon kosher salt

-- 4 hot dog buns
+4 hot dog buns

-- 4 ounces cream cheese (softened)
+4 ounces cream cheese, softened

 Gather the ingredients.

 Heat a sauté or grill pan on high heat.
-Add the oil, onions, and salt and sauté or grill for 2 to 3 minutes or until slightly softened and browned.
+Add oil, onions, and salt and sauté or grill for 2 to 3 minutes or until slightly softened and browned.
 Make sure to do this on high heat to get good golden color and flavor.